A handy guide on how Revolut works in Australia, including info for UK customers on using a Revolut card abroad.

 No promises that you’ll spot any celebrities when you’re there, but even the most fleeting of trips will reward you with some of the best architecture and culture in the country.
 Who knows?
 Maybe you’ll decide to stay.

 Travelling to a new place means exchanging some currency to pay your way.
-Use this guide to avoid the rip-offs, and find the best places to exchange your cash into Australian dollars Sydney.
+Use this guide to avoid the rip-offs, and find the best places to buy Australian dollars in Sydney.

 - Get familiar with the mid-market exchange rate.
 Know what your home currency is really worth before you go changing it.